iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 however, for an invariant task like classification, the fully connected projection layers need to learn the same output for all group-transformed feature maps.
 Thus, the problem can not be reduced like in the invariant case and is fundamentally more complex.

-We believe the results of the feature-equivariant method are valuable nonetheless, as our method emphasises efficiency.
+We believe the results of the feature-equivariant method are valuable nonetheless, as our method emphasizes efficiency.
 Hence, results after modifying an arbitrarily large backbone are secondary to ones that can be achieved by prefinetuning - exclusively training the weight component.